Stephen Wesley: Cowgirl

 Wesley released his popular song "Cowgirl" featuring Slash from Guns N' Roses fame as guitarist.
-The song played on radio stations throughout the country and was the number one song in several markets.
+The song was co-written and produced by record producer Marc Jordan.
+Jordan's hip hop infused remix of "Cowgirl" played on radio stations throughout the country and was the number one song in several markets.

 Welcome to the Whiskey Creek Saloon

 On July 27, 2015, Wesley released his album "Welcome to the Whiskey Creek Saloon."
 The album featured collaborations with Steve Harwell of Smash Mouth fame and rapper Bubba Sparxxx.

 Rock N Roll

 After a short break, Wesley returned to music, in 2018, releasing "Rock N Roll" with Grammy Award winning rapper T-Pain.

 Wesley spent almost two years recording the song in different ways.
 "I think I demoed it four times.
 The last time, I was so happy because I felt like it was my best work.
 I immediately texted T-Pain and asked if I could send it to him.
 I did.
 I waited about 15 minutes and his reply was, 'This is dope.
 Let's do it.'
 I'll never forget it.
 And the song took on a whole new life when he was done," Wesley said of the collaboration.